Tuesday, June 23, 2009

 Monday, June 22, 2009

-This one is a bangle.
-I purchased the Teflon coated blank bangle through the Internet and covered it with scrap canes.
-It was somewhat of an experiment, but I ended up keeping it and wear it often.
+Above is a memory wire bracelet.
+Below is a bangle.
+I purchased the Teflon coated blank bangle on the Internet and covered it with scrap canes.

-This bracelet was one of those fake rhinestone bling pieces that were popular a few years ago.
+The below bracelet was one of those fake rhinestone bling pieces that were popular a few years ago.
 I left the large plastic rhinestones as they were and just covered them with cane scraps.
 No problems with baking it either.
 The elastic and plastic weren't compromised and the polymer adhered without a hitch.
-No bubbles and no cracking.
-I would caution though that one has to be very careful with baking any kind of plastic.
-Fumes can be toxic and some plastics will melt at low temps.
-I know because I once tried to cover a plastic piece from the 50's.
-Big mistake.
-Ever since I have been extremely cautious.

 So, try it.
 Whip up some canes and embellish!